 *Do you know that short-term movements are way less random than long-term movements?
 People who don’t know any better will often call the intraday chop “market noise” as though it’s meaningless and there’s no rhyme or reason to it.
 The reality is that it’s usually far easier to predict what’s going to happen or not happen on an intraday basis.
 Short-term “market noise” often determines long-term market trends.
 Apply that idea to your life in general.
 Can you tell me what’s going to happen in the next six minutes with a pretty high degree of accuracy?
 Can you then tell me what’s going to happen in the next six months with that same degree of accuracy?

-*Do you know that most professionals don’t use charts to determine their exact entry and exit points?
-They are aware of major support and resistance levels but when it comes to actually placing the trades, they typically determine their entries and exits by watching nothing more than the bids, offers, and time and sales.
-In other words, the orderbook (a.k.a. orderflow).
+*Do you know that professionals typically do not use charts to determine their exact entry and exit points?
+They are aware of major support and resistance levels but when it comes to actually placing the trades, they typically determine their entries and exits by watching nothing more than the bids, offers, and actual prints.
+In other words, the order book (a.k.a. order flow).

 *Do you know that many professionals rarely look at charts or may not look at them at all because they are capable of making profitable trades by only watching the DOM (depth of market) platform?